neil344/neil344.github.io/_posts/2021-02-25-meet-utterences.md

 Well, I was going to write a big long post about adding comments to my site and how long it took for a newbie like myself, until that is I heard about <a href="https://utteranc.es/">Utterances</a> by <a href="https://github.com/jdanyow">Jeremy Danyow</a>.

-It does what it says and takes only a few minutes to setup. install the <a href="https://github.com/apps/utterances">Utterances app</a> on your repo and then add this script to the page you want the comments to appear.
+It does what it says and takes only a few minutes to setup.
+Install the <a href="https://github.com/apps/utterances">Utterances app</a> on your repo and then add this script to the page you want the comments to appear.

 ```html
   <script src="https://utteranc.es/client.js"